liuyax0818/tdesign-mobile-vue-starter-community/docs/pages/search.md

 ![Search Page Visual Draft](/images/search.png)

-Based on the visual draft, the page is divided into four functional modules in the order of **mobile visual from top to bottom**: `Top Navigation Bar`, `Search Input Module`, `History Module`, and `Search Discovery Module`.
+Based on the visual draft, the page is divided into four functional modules following the **mobile layout from top to bottom**: `Top Navigation Bar`, `Search Input Module`, `History Module`, and `Search Discovery Module`.

 ## Module Features {#features}